markedjs/marked/README.md

 marked lingers around 430 (may vary) lines long and still implements all markdown features.
 It is also now fully compatible with the client-side.

+marked more or less passes the official markdown test suite in its entirety.
+This is important because a surprising number of markdown compilers cannot pass more than a few tests.

 ## Install